XenyxNZ/Arma-3-Performance-Guide/README.md

 * CPU count
 	* Only recommended for use if you wish to *limit* how many cores the game has access to, otherwise when unchecked the game will use all available physical cores.
 * Extra threads
-	* Recommended to leave disabled, as the game will already do this when detecting how many cores the CPU has.
+	* Recommended to leave disabled, as the game already knows to do this when detecting how many cores the CPU has.
 * Enable Hyper-Threading
-	* For most cases it is recommended to leave this disabled, as it can actually worsen performance.
+	* In most cases it is recommended to leave this disabled, as it can actually worsen performance slightly.
 However try benchmarking with it enabled to see if it does provide a performance benefit on your system.
 	<sub>Please note that Enable Hyper-Threading will be ignored when using the CPU count parameter.</sub>
 * Memory allocator (64-bit)
 	* Enables the ability to switch between different memory allocators. mimalloc is *highly* recommended for this, otherwise disable unless experimenting with the already provided memory allocators.